Will a reverse mortgage impact my inheritance?

 How do economic conditions impact inheritance?

-Because there are no periodic repayments required, the interest rate is always higher than a ‘regular’ variable rate mortgage.
+There are no periodic repayments required, so the interest rate is always higher than a ‘regular’ variable rate mortgage.

 Naturally, the debt will grow over time based on that rate.
 But, rest assured, the debt can’t overtake the value of the property and leave you with a bequeathed debt.